astampoulis/makam-paper-funpearl/makamcode/05-type-synonyms.md

 ADVISOR.
 There is!
 Most Prolog dialects have a predicate that does that -- it's usually called `var`.
 In Makam it is called `refl.isunif`, the `refl` namespace prefix standing for *reflective* predicates.
-So a second attempt would be this:
+So, here's a second attempt:

 ```
 typeof E T :- not(refl.isunif T), typeof E T', teq T T'.